chrisbratlien/wp-rotator/README.txt

 = 0.3 =
 Changed custom fields from url and show_info to wp_rotator_url and wp_rotator_show_info.
 It still checks for old ones to be backwards-compatible, but it's recommended to use the prefixed ones.

+= 0.6 =
+Fixes a bug which could disturb the main loop and cause post comments to be skipped over for rendering